MP-GT1 - Portable audio player TASCAM - Free user manual and instructions

 We recommend that you keep the original box and packing materials for transportation of this unit.

-In this manual, we use the following conventions: + Controls and keys on the MP-GTI are written like this: MENU.
+- Controls and keys on the MP-GT1 are written like this: MENU.

-+ Messages shown on the display are written like this: Are you sure? .
+Messages shown on the display are written like this: Are you sure? .

-*+ Ifa fixed onscreen indicator (i.e. one which cannot change) is shown, it is written like this: VSA.
+If a fixed onscreen indicator (i.e. one which cannot change) is shown, it is written like this: VSA.

 Precautions for placement and use

-+ Avoid exposing it to extremes of temperature and humidity and avoid mechanical shocks and vibration.
+- Avoid exposing it to extremes of temperature and humidity and avoid mechanical shocks and vibration.

-+ Keep the unit away from strong magnetic fields (TV sets, computer monitors, large electric motors, etc.).
+- Keep the unit away from strong magnetic fields (TV sets, computer monitors, large electric motors, etc.).

-+ The nominal temperature should be between 0°C and 40°C (32°F and 104°F).
+- The nominal temperature should be between 0^ and 40^ (32°F and 104°F).

-* Relative humidity should be 30 to 80 percent.
+Relative humidity should be 30 to 80 percent.

-* As the unit may become hot during operation, always leave sufficient space above the unit for ventilation.
+As the unit may become hot during operation, always leave sufficient space above the unit for ventilation.
 Do not install this unit in a confined space such as a bookcase, and do not put anything on top of the unit.

-+ Avoid installing this unit on top of any heat-generat- ing electrical device such as a power amplifier.
+- Avoid installing this unit on top of any heat-generating electrical device such as a power amplifier.

-+ Make sure that the unit is mounted in a level position for correct operation.
+- Make sure that the unit is mounted in a level position for correct operation.

-+ The voltage supplied to the unit should match the voltage as printed on the rear panel.
+- The voltage supplied to the unit should match the voltage as printed on the rear panel.
 If you are in any doubt regarding this matter, consult an electrician.

 Beware of condensation

-is a danger of condensation; vapor in the air could condense on the internal mechanism, making correct operation impossible.
+If the unit is moved from a cold to a warm place, or used after a sudden temperature change, there is a danger of condensation; vapor in the air could condense on the internal mechanism, making correct operation impossible.
 To prevent this, or if this occurs, let the player sit for one or two hours at the new room temperature before using.

 About the power supply

-The MP-GTI1 uses a built-in lithium ion battery that can be recharged by connecting the unit to a computer with the included USB cable.
+The MP-GT1 uses a built-in lithium ion battery that can be recharged by connecting the unit to a computer with the included USB cable.
 You can also use an AC adapter (sold separately) to power the unit and recharge the battery.

 When new, the battery charge lasts about 8 hours.